groue/GRMustache/Guides/view_model_vs_kvc.md

     Yes, but NSDictionary and NSArray are used everyday.
 Mustache templates are not.
 I can't expect users to find, read, learn and remember the funny rules of ViewModels regarding KVC.
 I can't expect users to blame themselves when their program has a bug because of an object such as `innerContext` above exhibits its funny behavior.
 For them it would just be a bug in GRMustache.

-- "The code above that exhibits the inconsistency between `innerContext.name` and `[innerContext valueForKey:@"name"]` invocation is rather contrieved.
+- "The code above, that exhibits the inconsistency between `innerContext.name` and `[innerContext valueForKey:@"name"]`, is rather contrieved.
 No library user would ever find himself in such a situation, and you are quick turning this tiny weirdness into a no-go."

     Yes, the `contextByAddingObject:` method that derives new contexts and is able to generate funny objects is not used very often.